 Conditions have never been more favourable for FinTech businesses to challenge the incumbent financial service providers.
-Here are a few of the tailwinds supporting the rapid growth of FinTechs in Australia and around the world.
+Further to Part One and Part Two of this series, here are a few of the tailwinds supporting the rapid growth of FinTechs in Australia and around the world.

 Light business models and low barriers to entry